 In picture: Dev Anand with his close friend/actor/filmmaker Guru Dutt.

-After completing his studies (early 40s), Dev Anand moved to Bombay to began his career.
+After completing his studies (the early 40s), Dev Anand moved to Bombay to began his career.
 He started off with a job in the military censor's office at Churchgate.
 Later, he worked as a clerk in an accounting firm too.

 In picture: Dev Anand grabs a bite from Dilip Kumar's plate on a film set.